Sister Norma Valdemoro

-She was first called by her congregation to Chile in 1969.
-After spending time in language school in Bolivia, she went to Talcahuano, Chile, where she taught religion and English, and conducting team retreats for the youth.
+Sister Norma’s first overseas mission assignment was to Chile in 1969.
+After language school in Bolivia, she went to Talcahuano, Chile, where she taught religion and English, and conducted team retreats for the youth.
 She was also advisor of youth leaders in the parish Confirmation program.

-On her return to Santiago, Chile in 1984, she worked as administrator of the center house while giving courses in family prayer and ministry.
+Norma was assigned again to Santiago, Chile in 1984, she worked as administrator of the center house while giving courses in family prayer and ministry.
 In Pudahuel, Santiago, she worked on an urban pastoral team, animating Basic Ecclesial Communities.
 She supported small prayer and reflection groups called “Christ Missionary,” as well as a support group for women.
-Other pastoral work includes helping refugees and visiting poor families, “really in need and really poor.”
-She then worked among the extreme urban poor in La Pincoya, a settlement in northern Santiage withere she did catechetical work with young married couples and trained lay people for parish leadership roles.
+Other pastoral work includesd helping refugees and visiting poor families, “really in need and really poor.”
+She then worked among the extreme urban poor in La Pincoya, a settlement in northern Santiago where she did catechetical work with young married couples and trained lay people for parish leadership roles.

-On November 1, 2011, Sister Norma became a member of the Maryknoll Sisters Home Care Unit at the Maryknoll Sisters Center, NY, where she continues to reside.
+On November 1, 2011, Sister Norma became a member of the Maryknoll Sisters Home Care Unit at the Maryknoll Sisters Center, NY, where she is in retirement.